dtysky/BlogRework/README.md

 # BlogRework

 Rework my blog:

+## ToDo

+### Adding cache on server

+One record will be added to cache while the server recives a request first time.
+All records in cache will be cleared when database is updated.

 ## Front

 ### Dependencies

 Node.js
 React.js
 React-router
+Veloctiy-react
 Express.js
 Jquery
-Ajax

 ### Finish

 View
 Cache
 Router
 In-site router
+Animations with js and css3

 ## Back